 In Arizona, only the Superior Court can grant a divorce.
-A divorce is not final until a judge signs the “divorce decree” which stipulates how the spouses’ properties and debts will be divided.
+A divorce is not final until a judge signs the “divorce decree” and the Decree has been entered in the office of the county clerk.

 Here is a list of Arizona Divorce Requirements: